What is the Energy Performance Certificate?

 The concept of the German Energy Performance Certificate was first established in 2008 and then made compulsory for all buildings on the market for sale or rent in January 2009.
 This was an early move influenced by Germany’s commitment to the Paris Climate Agreement and its national goal of reducing its carbon footprint.

-This performance certificate provides tenants and buyers with information about the building’s heating and cooling systems, insulation efficiency, energy consumption and other energy-related features.
-The scale ranges from A to G, with A signifying the most energy-efficient building and G indicating the least energy-efficient one.
+This certificate provides information about the building’s heating and cooling systems, insulation efficiency, energy consumption, and other energy-related features.

 Is it useful?

 When energy costs to run a house were minimal, people did not care how much it would cost to run the home.
-For instance, my parents installed a hot water boiler-powered central heating system in their 1968-built home in Germany when heating oil costs only 5 cents per litre.
-Last year, the cost to heat this home in the European winter was over $12,000.
+My parents installed a hot water boiler-powered central heating system in their home in Germany.
+The house was built in 1968.
+At that time, heating oil costs were only 5 cents per litre.

-Australia is going a similar path from energy costs being gas and electricity relatively affordable a decade ago to these heating and cooling costs now starting to bite.
+A decade ago, energy prices in Australia were relatively low.
+However, now they are beginning to increase.
+Specifically, the costs for heating and cooling are going up.
 So, getting an idea of how energy-efficient a home would be at the time of purchase could be an important consideration.

 We have already introduced an Energy Star rating system for appliances, so having the whole property assessed would only be an extension of the existing system towards the whole home.